 The desire of the people of The Gambia to rule themselves gradually

 in the colony and some later extended to the Protectorate.
-On the 18th of
+On

-Although Britain's Queen Elizabeth II remained as titular head of
+from Britain.
+Although Britain's Queen Elizabeth II remained as

-to survive and even prosper.
+nation to survive and even prosper.
 For a decade after independence,

 Until a military coup in July 1994, The Gambia was led by President